FaithAlone.net

 32 For John came unto you in the way of righteousness, and ye believed him not: but the publicans and the harlots believed him: and ye, when ye had seen it, repented not afterward, that ye might believe him.

-The word "repent" can be used to talk about turning from sin, but that's never the context that it's used in when referring to Salvation.
+The word "repent" can be used to talk about turning from sin, but that is never the context that it's used in when referring to Salvation.
 Such a message would be one of self-justification by working to obey the Law of God - whether it be the Natural Law (Romans 2:14-15), Mosaic Law, or Law of Christ (Galatians 6:2).
-All require effort to obey, otherwise, we would all be sinless.
+All require effort to obey, otherwise, each believer would be sinless.

 Therefore the word "repent" needs to be carefully interpreted whenever it appears in Scripture.
-When you do so, you'll find that the only thing one needs to "turn from", given a Salvific context, is unbelief to belief.
+The only thing one needs to "turn from", given a Salvific context, is unbelief to belief.

 Conclusion

-I am not against repenting of sin.
-I am not against submitting the Lordship of Christ.
-Instead, I'm pointing out that because these things must be done daily, making them a requirement for Salvation makes Salvation utterly unknowable before one's dying breath, and also turns Salvation into an arduous, lifelong commitment to obey God, which if we succeed in to an unknown degree, we get to go to Heaven.
+Free Grace Christians are not against repenting of sin.
+Neither are we against submitting the Lordship of Christ.
+Instead, because these things must be done daily, making them a requirement for Salvation makes Salvation utterly unknowable before one's dying breath, and also turns Salvation into an arduous, lifelong commitment to obey God, which if one succeeds in to an unknown degree, they get to go to Heaven.

-Somehow, this all must be shoe-horned into what the Bible calls a "free gift" (Romans 5:15-18, 6:23), and "not of works" (Ephesians 2:8-9), and must turn the event of the new birth into a process contingent on daily obedience, and since daily obedience is never perfect, the new birth is made unknowable.
-In light of the fact that living without sin is impossible (1 John 1:8, Ecclesiastes 7:20), making it a requirement for Salvation bars everyone from Heaven, unless God's perfect standard is lowered, and replaced with an imperfect one, that man can meet in order to justify himself.
+Somehow, this all must be shoe-horned into what the Bible calls a "free gift" (Romans 5:15-18, 6:23), and "not of works" (Ephesians 2:8-9).
+Also, the event of the new birth must be turned into a process contingent on daily obedience, and since daily obedience is never perfect, the new birth is made unknowable.
+In light of the fact that living without sin is impossible (1 John 1:8, Ecclesiastes 7:20), making it a requirement for Salvation bars everyone from Heaven, unless God's perfect standard is lowered, and replaced with an imperfect one, that a person can meet via diligent effort, in order to justify themselves.